 During each of the four semesters, the Candidate is assessed tuition at a flat rate equivalent to 7.5 credits of graduate level tuition (i.e. one-fourth the cost of 30 graduate credits.)
 Registration for dissertation credits by students is blocked.
 In order to register for dissertation credits, Candidate Status, or Candidate Maintenance Status, students will need to obtain authorization to register by contacting the PhD Office of the Graduate School.

-Betsey Baumann (313) 577-7740 ac6222@wayne.edu Cindy Sokol (313) 577-8053 ah2636@wayne.edu
+Betsey Baumann (313) 577-7740 ac6222@wayne.edu

 The sequence of courses for the Candidate Status and Candidate Maintenance Status established by the Graduate School is: